 Whole Families’ Emotional Wellness

-Our outreach programs innovate the way social-emotional learning is delivered and meet users where and when they are at now, whether it’s social media, texting, or gaming.
+curaJOY innovates the delivery of social-emotional learning and meets people where and when they are at now, whether it’s social media, texting, or gaming.
 We classify social-emotional skills broadly into the following categories:

 What makes curaJOY special?